7 Tips on How To Improve Communication in a Relationship

 Another common thing is not really listening but waiting for them to stop talking so that you can give your response.
 You are formulating your response while they are speaking.
 You’re not really listening fully to what they have to say.
 So much is lost in the process.

 You see, the problem is that we just don’t have enough time to give another person.
-To really slow down and give them the space, time, attention and presence to really and fully hear what they have to say.
+To really slow down and give them space, time, attention and presence to really and fully hear what they have to say.
 And many people talk a lot but don’t say much of anything.
 That’s often the reason why we have developed this bad habit of either cutting people off (interrupting them) or tuning out to what they’re saying.

 If we slowed down, said less and listened more we would all understand each other better.
 But we live in such a fast-paced world where for many slowing down is not an option.
 Or it’s a skill they have never developed.
 We have created lifestyles that keep us busy.
 Living in the “rat race.”
 Always DOING instead of BEING.

 If we learned how to just BE more often we would have better relationships.
-And we would have less arguments and more fun.
+And we would have fewer arguments and more fun.
 It’s really about all of us tapping into our feminine and more receptive side.
 Our masculine energy keeps up on high speed, focused and unable to slow down and listen.

 So simply said, it’s the divine feminine that will help you with tip number 7.